Pro100Sergosha/InvoiceAPI/README.md

 # InvoiceAPI

-InvoiceAPI is a robust and scalable API designed to manage invoices efficiently.
-This API provides endpoints for creating, retrieving, updating, and deleting invoices, making it easy to integrate with other systems and applications.
+InvoiceAPI is a compact yet robust API built for efficiently managing invoices within smaller-scale projects.
+Its concise design offers essential endpoints for creating, retrieving, updating, and deleting invoices, along with seamless item integration.

 ## Table of Contents